Cartographers and Photogrammetrist

 Main Topic: Physical Geography

-Overview: Cartographers collect geographic data to create visual representation of the data.
+Cartographers: Cartographers typically collect geographic data, create visual representations of collected data, examine and compile data from ground surveys, reports, aerial photographs and satellite images.
+They also prepare maps in digital or graphic form for environmental and educational purposes.
+They are also responsible for updating and revising changes in the existing maps and charts.
+They are mapmakers who design user-friendly maps.
 This job also involves examining and compiling data from ground surveys, reports, aerial photographs, and satellite images.
 Using the data collected they will prepare maps in digital and graphic forms for many purposes or update existing maps and charts.
 They use a variety of technologies to collect and transform the data including GIS, LIDAR, remote sensing, and GPS.
 Cartographers and photogrammetrists can develop online and mobile maps since interactive maps are popular.
 Many cartographers and photogrammetrists work for government agencies including jobs in national security and public safety.
 Demand for accurate and reliable maps is high and expected to increase with growing market for mobile and web-based maps.

 Recommended College Courses: Fundamentals of Geographic Information Systems, Advanced GIS, Remote Sensing, Quantitative Methods, Cartography, Computer Science, Maps and Mapmaking, Web Mapping, GPS and GIS

-Skills: Cartography, GIS, GPS, LIDAR, Remote Sensing, Scripting, Computer Programming, geospatial technology, Environmental Mapping, Environmental Modeling, Software Customization, Computer Vision, Machine Learning, location analysis, working with census data
+Skills: GIS, Map Making, Cartography, Design tools such as Photoshop, Illustrator and Indesign, GPS, LIDAR, Remote Sensing, Scripting, Computer Programming, geospatial technology, Environmental Mapping, Environmental Modeling, Software Customization, Computer Vision, Machine Learning, location analysis, working with census data

 Learn more about Cartographers and Photogrammetrist from the U.S. Bureau of Labor Statistics and U.S. Department of Labor: